pengeljo/Creating-a-literature-corpus-based-on-Arxiv/README.md

 # arxiv-corpus

-A generic, reusable system for creating literature corpora from arXiv and analyzing them with NLP.
+A generic, reusable system for creating literature corpora from arXiv with AI-powered document processing, semantic search, and NLP analysis.

 ## Features